IrosTheBeggar/mStream/README.md

 - GET request to jump to playlist or directory
 - Look into taglib for id3 info
 - Add support for MySQL DB
-- Recursive Directory Downloading
 - SSL support
-- Save scroll position
+- Fix column header position